faridani/VideoSuperResolution/README.md

 ## Training

 The main training script is `video_sr.py`.
-It expects a directory of video files (e.g. MP4, AVI) rather than pre-extracted PNG frames.
+It expects a directory of high resolution video files (e.g. MP4, AVI) rather than pre-extracted PNG frames.
+Low resolution inputs are generated internally using random downscaling, blur and noise so no separate low quality dataset is needed.

 ```bash
 python video_sr.py